 One of our first stops in Whistler was the Whistler Inclusive Playground, located right on Olympic Plaza.
 It’s designed so that kids and parents of all ability levels can climb, swing, slide, and have a great time playing together.
 It was a hit with my kids!
 There are a number of other playgrounds around Whistler as well and there’s even a free water park!

 Our home base during our time in Whistler was the beautiful Fairmont Chateau Whistler.
 I love Fairmont hotels.
 They are always beautiful buildings with friendly staff and comfortable rooms.
 This Fairmont hotel was no exception.
-It was located in the Upper Village, out of the hustle and bustle of Whistler Village.
-It had great views of the mountains, a fantastic indoor/outdoor pool (definitely my kids’ favorite thing!), top-notch service, and beautiful rooms.
+It is located in the Upper Village, out of the hustle and bustle of Whistler Village, offered great views of the mountains, and boasted a fantastic indoor/outdoor pool (definitely my kids’ favorite thing!), top-notch service, and beautiful rooms.
 I spent most of the time during our visit trying to come up with a way to live in the Fairmont Chateau Whistler forever.

 Also located in the Upper Village is the Family Adventure Zone.
 This fun zone was constantly full of kids bungee jumping, riding go karts, getting glitter tattoos, riding horses, or taking part in one of the other activities offered.
 My husband and son had a great time on the luge ride; going up the side of the mountain and whizzing back down on their little cart.
 The Family Adventure Zone was also where my son discovered his new passion: mini golf!
 My 4-year-old daughter lost interest midway through the course and wandered off to search for dandelions.
 But, my son and husband had a great time playing a rousing game.